Kazeem Manzur

-Kazeem Manzur (born 8 July 1991, in Milton Keynes, England) is a professional British racecar driver, who races for Josef Kaufmann Racing in the Formula BMW Europe series.
+Kazeem Manzur (born 8 July 1991 in Milton Keynes, England) is a professional British racing driver, who races for Josef Kaufmann Racing in the Formula BMW Europe series.
 In 2008, Manzur became the first ever British-Asian racing driver to compete on the undercard of an FIA Formula One World Championship event and he scored a podium finish at just his second single-seater event in a Formula BMW race at the Sepang International Circuit, Malaysia.

 Karting

 Prior to racing single-seater cars, Manzur competed at the highest level of international karting competition, racing in the CIK-FIA sanctioned KF1 category in 2007.
 He is the youngest ever driver to stand on the podium of a KF1 event and a former winner of the Pomposa Cup.